Manage access control for projects

 3. Navigate to the **Users** tab in the project.

-4. Click the currently assigned role for the pertinent user in the **Project Role** field, which should open up a dropdown listing the other available roles.
+4. Click the currently assigned role for the relevant user in the **Project Role** field, which opens a dropdown listing the other available roles.

 5. Select another role from the dropdown.
-It should save instantly.
+The change saves instantly.

 <Note>